FIFA 17 won’t start [STEP-BY-STEP FIX GUIDE]

-In that manner, we’ve wandered around the web for answers, and found a couple of solutions that might solve the problem.
+With this in mind, we’ve wandered around the web for answers and found a couple of them that might solve the problem.
 So, if you too can’t launch FIFA 17, keep reading this article.

 Many members of the EA/FIFA community suggest that running the game as administrator fixes the launching issue.
 So, that’s exactly the first thing you should try.
 And if you’re not sure how, follow these instructions: